For Peer Advisors

 - Help facilitate conversations between advisees and pre-major advisors.

-- Help advisees become familiar with the Advance Registration process, Penn InTouch, the Academic Planning Worksheet and the College website.
+- Help advisees become familiar with the Advance Registration process.

 - Provide information about opportunities and academic pursuits outside of the classroom.